 Intensive study in specific areas of economics.
 May be repeated with new content.
 Topics to be announced in the Class Schedule.
 Maximum credit six units applicable to a master's degree.
-Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
+Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's dearee.
 701. Seminar in Tax Policy (3) Prerequisites: Economics 541 and 621 or consent of instructor for accounting students.
-Advanced study of public finance problems with emphasis on theory of taxation and its 702.
-Seminar in Public Expenditure Analysis (3) Prerequisites: Economics 541 and 621 Theory of social wants and public goods supply.
+Advanced study of public finance problems with emphasis on theory of taxation and its applications.
+702. Seminar in Public Expenditure Analysis (3) Prerequisites: Economics 541 and 621.

+Theory of social wants and public goods supply.
 Theoretical treatment of individual community preference orderings.
 Evaluation of public expenditures, including the use of cost-benefit analysis.
-728. Seminar in Development Planning (3) Prerequisite: Economics 541.
-Role of government in development.
+728. Seminar in Development Planning (3) Prerequisite: Economics 541 Role of government in development.
 Choice of target and policy variables.
 Planning techniques and their application to the national development problems.
 741. Seminar in Economic Research (6) Three hours of seminar and nine hours of independent study.
 Prerequisites: Classified standing and 15 units from the approved program including Economics 541, 620 and 621.
 Advanced treatment of research design and methodology.
 Application of empirical techniques to selected problems.
 758. Seminar in Urban and Regional Economics (3) Prerequisites: Economics 541 and 621.
 Urban and regional economics; individual research and reports.
 777. Seminar in Utilities and Energy Resources (3) Prerequisite: Economics 452 or 477.
+Selected topics in public utility economics and regulation, and the economics of energy resource development.
+790. Seminar in Monetary Economics (3) Prerequisite: Economics 490.